jamiedonnelly-px/py-manifold/README.md

-# ManifoldPlus Python
+# manifold

-Python implementation of the ManifoldPlus C++ library for making watertight manifold surfaces from triangle meshes.
+Python (PyVista/Numpy) interface for the ManifoldPlus C++ library for making watertight manifold surfaces from triangular meshes.

 The library can be installed by cloning the repo and running `pip install .`